appsmithorg/appsmith-docs/website/docs/reference/widgets/table/README.md

     ```
  3. Click on Run and you can see the output in the response tab below.

-Once the `get_count` query is successfully created, enter the following code to bind the query's output in the total records count:
+Once the `get_count` query is successfully created, enter the following code to bind the query's output in the total records field:
 ```
 #Postgres
 {{get_count.data[0].count}}
 ```

+---

+#### Inline editing

+Inline editing allows users to edit cell contents in the table columns.
+You can enable it for the whole column, or you can use code to enable it for only particular cells.
+You can also allow users to add new rows of data to the Table.
+Read more about inline editing [here](./#inline-editing).

 #### selectedRow